 The setting compound suddenly hardened!
 If you don’t clean your pan completely after using setting compound, the leftover compound will catalyze the new batch and it’ll harden much more quickly.
 You’ll be amazed and amused— the first time.

-Trim away loose drywall paper to prevent lumps and bubbling under the tape.
+- Trim away loose drywall paper to prevent lumps and bubbling under the tape.

-Photo 4: Tape and smooth
+Tape and Smooth

-Lay on the tape and apply a smooth, thin layer of compound over the tape.
+- Apply a thin second layer of mud over the tape.

 Drywall Tape Repair

 One common mistake is to press too hard and squeeze all the mud from under the tape.
 Then the tape will lift (bubble) when it dries.
-You can cut out occasional bubbles with a utility knife and remud.
+You can cut out occasional bubbles with a utility knife and re-mud.
 But if whole sections become loose, you have to scrape off the old tape and retape.